for Implants & Cosmetic Dentistry Procedures

 DO NOT BEGIN YOUR DENTAL WORK UNTIL WE HAVE CONFIRMED THE EXACT AMOUNT OF YOUR DENTAL GRANT.

-The Dental Grant is paid to the dental office and is applied toward your treatment plan thereby reducing its overall cost.
+The Dental Grant is settled by the dental office and is applied toward your treatment plan thereby reducing its overall cost.

 You will be financially responsible for the remaining portion of your treatment plan that is owing after the Dental Grant is deducted.